Gh053d413x/Admin_Terminal/README.md

 Do Not change user's passwords within the terminal, if needed, delete the user tnen create a new one with the same credentials

-Changing a user's password will wipe the settings file, if testing for bugs, back up the settings file by typing `backup` into the main terminal window
+Changing a user's password will wipe the settings file.

 ---